camillarees/camillarees.github.io-reading-notes/201/class-03.md

 ## Learn HTML

 1. When should you use an unordered list in your HTML document?
+ - For lists that don't require content to be in a particular order.
+For example:
+ - A shopping list

 2. How do you change the bullet style of unordered list items?
+ - type (circle, disc, square)

-3. When should you use an ordered list vs an unorder list in your HTML document?
+3. When should you use an ordered list vs an unordered list in your HTML document?
+ - Unordered lists can be used unless the content needs to be in an order like a numbered list.
+For example:
+ - Step by step instructions
+ - Recipes
+ - Ranked lists

 4. Describe two ways you can change the numbers on list items provided by an ordered list?
+ - reversed (puts numbers high to low)
+ - start (changes selected number onward to roman numerals or letters

 ## Learn CSS

 1. Describe the CSS properties of margin and padding as characters in a story.
 What is their role in a story titled: “The Box Model”?
+ -
-2. List and describe the four parts of an HTML elements box as referred to by the box model.
+3. List and describe the four parts of an HTML elements box as referred to by the box model.

 ## Learn JS